simonloynes/happi-labels/README.md

 ### Batch Processing
 The action processes closed pull requests in batches to optimize performance and avoid API rate limits:

-1. It first fetches up to `max-pr-count` most recent closed PRs
+1. Related PRs are fetched
-2. These PRs are then processed in batches of `batch-size`
+2. These PRs are then processed in batches of `batch-size` up to the limit set by `max-pr-count`
 3. Each batch is processed concurrently for better performance

 For example, with default settings:
 - `max-pr-count: 25` and `batch-size: 5` means
-- Up to 25 PRs will be fetched
+- Up to 25 PRs will be labelled
 - They will be processed in 5 batches of 5 PRs each

 ### Retry Mechanism